softmoth/zsh-prompt-newt/README.md

 *default, denver, forest, meadow, mono*.
 Use a style with `prompt newt meadow`.

-Create a bespoke style with `prompt newt blue white magenta`, giving a list of colors.
+Create a `bespoke` style with `prompt newt blue white magenta`, giving a list of colors.
 Each color can be

+- `''`, meaning the terminal's default background / foreground, or
-- one of `''`, *black, red, yellow, green, blue, magenta, cyan, white*, or
+- *black, red, yellow, green, blue, magenta, cyan, white*, or
 - a color number supported by your terminal, or
 - a truecolor specification as described in **Truecolor support** below.

-These styles are simply shorthand for the `zstyle` configuration, as described in **Segments** below.
+These styles are simply shorthand for the `zstyle` configuration, as described in **Styling** below.
 So the style can be used to get most things as you like, and then individual elements can be refined further.

 Colors indexes are